 With Equifax, you can view your full credit report and score for free as part of a 30-day free trial.
 After that, the service costs £7.95 a month, but you can cancel at any time.
 You can view your detailed credit report, find out your score and take advantage of the identity protection feature, which will alert you if your financial details are shared on websites used by fraudsters.

 Alternatively, you could use either Clearscore or Credit Karma.
 Although not part of Equifax, Clearscore uses Equifax’s credit information, and Credit Karma uses both Equifax’s and TransUnion’s information.
 You can view your report once a month, free of charge.
 However, the catch is that both Clearscore and Credit Karma will then recommend financial products based on your credit score.

 In order to view your credit report held by TransUnion, you can request to receive your statutory credit file, which will be delivered either online or by post.
 This includes details about your credit accounts, missed payments and the people you have financial links to.

 Alternatively, as mentioned for Equifax above, you could use Credit Karma for free access to your monthly credit report and credit score for life.
 Credit Karma may then recommend loans and credit cards that are suitable for someone with your credit rating.

-Checkmyfile is an online service that checks your credit score with the three main credit reference agencies.
+Checkmyfile is an online service that checks your credit score with the three main credit reference bureaus.
 It is free for the first 30 days, but thereafter it costs £14.99 a month.
 As well as access to your score across all three credit reference agencies, you also receive free identity fraud assistance.

 Are there downsides to checking my score?